vyca2017/content/content/blog/2017-07-11-howtographql/2017-07-11-howtographql.md

 Our whole team at Graphcool is full of GraphQL enthusiasts - we love GraphQL and we want everyone to be able to participate in using this fantastic API technology.

 However, as GraphQL can be used with _any_ server-side programming language developers often have a hard time to find just the "right" tutorial.
-Additionaly, the tutorial space for GraphQL is very fragmented which makes it even more difficult to find the right content that fits a specific use case and technology stack.
+Additionally, the tutorial space for GraphQL is very fragmented which makes it even more difficult to find the right content that fits a specific use case and technology stack.

 **How To GraphQL** provides a holistic approach to learning GraphQL.
 There are three major parts: